 How was the first rehearsal with him?

 Yes.
-I’ve been seeing only positive things.
-Jeff is fantastic but this is like, something – because on the Internet, everybody talks about their dream band.
+I’ve seen only positive things.
+Jeff is fantastic, but this is like, something – because, on the Internet, everybody talks about their dream band.
 You know, everybody puts together their favorite musicians.
 “Oh, this is my dream band: put this guy, this guy, this guy.”
 And sometimes they use me.
 And this is like a situation where – it was unexpected, but we had to choose a guitar player.
 So with that in mind, people I think are enjoying it.
 Because it’s kind of… it’s something exciting and different.